 Does this document still exist?
 The link is dead.

 We don't know what happened, but uploaded the document again.
-The new location is: Comparison of $0 and $1 Account Verification Transactions
+The new location is: The specified item was not found.

 Thanks!
 I knew I had read it before, but then I couldn't find it again.